 Noise by Part of South Corvallis Neighbors

 Average noise levels for South Corvallis Neighbors residents, grouped by direction from the center of South Corvallis Neighbors.
-Western South Corvallis Neighbors carries the highest population-weighted average; Eastern South Corvallis Neighbors carries the lowest.
-Just 3% of residents in Eastern South Corvallis Neighbors live in blocks above the EPA's 55 dBA threshold, a fifth of the share in Western South Corvallis Neighbors.
+The highest population-weighted average is in northern South Corvallis Neighbors; the lowest is in southeastern South Corvallis Neighbors, where just 8% of residents live in blocks above the EPA's 55 dBA threshold, a fifth of the share in the loudest section.

 Northern South Corvallis Neighbors